 Life happens.
 But you can be prepared for any money problems that come your way if you’ve got money saved up.
-When you have an emergency fund, you can rest well at night knowing you’re able to stand up against a financial threat without being beaten.
-You aren’t living paycheck to paycheck; you’re living with confidence.
-Those good vibes are better than any memory-foam, lavender-scented, lullaby-playing pillow out there.
+We’re talking car trouble, medical expenses, and busted toilets—some of the worst parts of being an adult.
+But when you have an emergency fund, you can rest well at night knowing you’re able to stand up against a financial threat without being beaten.

 3. Get out of debt.

-And the easiest way to make sure you’re not spending more than you make is to create a plan for your money and stick to it—aka a budget.
-It’s easy to see why this one’s on a list of important financial goals.
-Spend less, and you’ll accelerate all your money goals.
+And the easiest way to make sure you’re not spending more than you make is to create a plan for your money—aka a budget—and stick to it.
+That’s how you make sure you spend less—so you can knock out all your money goals faster.

 5. Travel more.

 Not all money goals are serious and stuffy.
 Some look really good on Instagram—like eating croissants and taking selfies in front of the Eiffel Tower.
 Is traveling one of your top money goals?
 Maybe you don’t want stuff as much as you want experiences.
 Or maybe you’ve just always had the travel bug.